 The Kamelet approach is completely different.
 You develop a reusable Kamelet that is responsible of taking specific data out of your system (a source), or putting some data back into your system (a sink).
 Once you’ve done that, you can treat it as a high level connector in the Karavan UI and use it, whenever you need, in multiple scenarios where you need to move data around, without having to code everything from scratch each time.

 Writing a Kamelet is easy, much easier than writing a Camel component, if you’ve ever tried doing so.
-We’ve written an extended Kamelet developer guide that covers both easy and complex scenarios.
+Check it out on the official documentation online.

 When writing a new Kamelet, you can use plain YAML to describe a route template, add Java (or Groovy, or …) code snippets if you need them, or also link an external Maven project in case you want to add a more complex behavior to it (we did it in the camel-kamelets repository, where we build the default catalog of Kamelets).